System Design Space

 Early Release book from O'Reilly about preparing for the GenAI interview: 300 questions with an analysis of good answers, mistakes and key points.

-The book is in mode Early Release.
-According to O'Reilly, the benchmark for the availability of the full version is December 2026 (estimated release date: December 25, 2026).
+The book is in Early Release mode.
+According to O'Reilly, the full-version target is December 2026 (estimated release date: December 25, 2026).

 • Prompt Engineering